 Dangerous and Nuisance Trees

-If the dangerous tree is protected by the Council then please contact us on 01372 474792 as soon as possible.
-You will need to arrange a tree surgeon to make the tree safe, but if the Council cannot view the tree in the meantime then please take pictures to show how the tree is dangerous.
+If the trees is deemed to be an imminent danger and it is protected by the Council then please contact the tree team in the Planning department on 01372 474787 as soon as possible.
+You will need to arrange a tree surgeon to make the tree safe.
 Works to make an imminently dangerous tree safe do not require an application, however you are expected to give the Council 5 days notice if safe to do so.
 Please note that there is an automatic duty placed on the landowner to replace any protected trees removed because they are dangerous.
 This duty transfers to successive land owners.

 There is however no legislation to prevent the planting of trees or to control the height of trees and there is no 'right to light' to prevent shading from trees.
 If you suffer from these issues then you may wish to consider if the trees could be classified as a 'High Hedge' for which there is information below.

 To ensure the Council meets its Duty of Care to the public, Council owned trees in well-used areas such as parks, open spaces, and car parks are surveyed cyclically to ensure they meet reasonable safety criteria.
 All surveys are logged and any actions prioritised as part of a continuous programme.
 This is part of the Council's Corporate Tree Risk programme, which encompasses all the tree stock within the Council's ownership.